Scottsdale Public Library: Branches

 The Scottsdale Public Library system has four active locations: a main library and three branches—Mustang, Arabian, and Appaloosa—which, in keeping with the city's western culture, were named after horse breeds.
-Civic Center and Mustang Libraries are among 300 libraries in 23 states that have received the designation of Family Place Libraries™ for their welcoming, child friendly environments.
+Since 2011, Civic Center and Mustang Libraries have been among 450 libraries in 29 states that have received the designation of Family Place Libraries™ for their welcoming, child friendly environments.
 Family Place believes good health, early learning, parental involvement and supportive communities contribute to the growth and development of children.
 Designated libraries offer a five-week parent/child workshop, appropriate collections and space, as well as staff trained in family support.